 Design Studio clients have included USDA, IBM, Microsoft, Mutual of Omaha, PayPal, Hudl, Spreetail, and many others.
 For more information, visit the Design Studio information page.

 Tips for Success

 The best thing you can do when applying for admittance to the Raikes School is to be yourself!
 Some things that we have observed that help students succeed in the Raikes School include:

 - Take at least a year of calculus from your high school, a university or a community college so you will be well prepared for advanced mathematics when you start at Nebraska.

 - Take an object-oriented programming class, or engage in self-study, so you can find out if you enjoy computer programming.
 Programming experience is very important in your application to the Raikes School

 - Take business courses from your high school, a university or a community college.
 Understanding of basic business concepts covered by accounting and economics courses will help you determine your interest in business.

-- Pursue a challenging senior year by taking advanced or honors classes, including Advanced Placement (AP), International Baccalaureate (IB), or courses from a community college because a challenging schedule.
+- Pursue a challenging senior year by taking advanced or honors classes, including Advanced Placement (AP), International Baccalaureate (IB), or courses from a community college.
 Challenging courses show your commitment to academics and prepare you for the rigor of the Raikes School and college in general.

 - Seek leadership roles in student organizations to learn more about your own strengths for leading.
 The Raikes School looks for students who understand the value of building leadership skills.

 - Look for opportunities, like employment, clubs or school organizations, that will enhance your technical and/or business skills because you’ll have the chance to put your skills to test in a real-world work environment.
 The Raikes School looks for demonstrated experience in and passion for computer science and/or business.
 Work experience or involvement in organizations is a great way to show it.

 Review - November and December